-seminars are published under the title, Samrakshika (conservation related) and Samikshika (research oriented).
+The National Mission for Manuscripts organises national level Seminars as part of its outreach programme.
+The papers presented in these seminars are published under the title, Samrakshika (conservation related) and Samikshika (research oriented).

-The first volume of Samrakshika called Indigenous Methods and Manuscript Preservation, was published in September 2006.
-It contains proceedings of the seminar 'Indigenous Methods of Preservation and Conservation of Manuscripts' organised at National Mission for Manuscripts head office, New Delhi in February 2005.
+The first volume of Samrakshika called Indigenous Methods and Manuscript Preservation, was published in September

+2006.
+It contains proceedings of the seminar 'Indigenous Methods of Preservation and Conservation of Manuscripts' organised at Indira Gandhi National Centre for the Arts (IGNCA), New Delhi in February 2005.
 The papers in this volume emphasize on indigenous techniques and methods of conservation, the need to revive these as they are more beneficial to manuscripts.